mahfuzurmunna/DSA/Queue/readme.md

     this.queue = new Array(this.capacity);
   }

-  // Function to insert an element at the rear of the queue
+  // To insert an element at the rear of the queue enqueue(data) {

-  enqueue(data) {
     // Check queue is full or not
     if (this.capacity === this.rear) {